 "To punish a person because he has done what the law plainly allows him to do is a due process violation of the most basic sort."
 BMW, 517 U.S. at 573 n.19 (quoting Bordenkircher v.
 Hayes, 434 U.S. 357, 363 (1978)).
 The same can be said of punishing a person for what he has not done.
-The First Circuit's allowing this suit to continue without Mexico sufficiently pleading proof of proximate cause cannot stand.
+The First Circuit's decision allowing this suit to continue without proof of proximate causation must be reversed.

 II.
-REVIEW IS NEEDED TO PROPERLY RESTRICT AIDING-AND-ABETTING LIABILITY.
+THE COURT SHOULD REVERSE TO PROPERLY CABIN AIDING-AND-ABETTING LIABILITY.

-The First Circuit's holding on aiding-and-abetting liability is just as concerning as its holding on proximate cause.
-Just last term, this Court severely limited the scope of aiding-and-abetting liability in Twitter, Inc. v.
+The First Circuit's holding on aiding-andabetting liability is just as wrong on the merits as its holding on proximate cause.
+Just last term, this Court reaffirmed the limited scope of aiding-and-abetting liability in Twitter, Inc. v.
 Taamneh, 598 U.S. 471 (2023).
-Yet the First Circuit discarded this Court's holding as fact-specific and not relevant to the outcome here.
-Such disdain for this Court's decision should not be allowed to stand.
-Rather, this Court should grant the petition, reaffirm Twitter, and admonish the First Circuit for refusing to follow its clear mandate.
+Yet the First Circuit discarded this Court's holding as fact-specific and irrelevant to the outcome here.
+The Court should reaffirm Twitter, reverse the decision below, and remind the First Circuit that it is not free to ignore the Court's case law.